midesofek/Safu-Web3-Wallets/README.md

-# SafuWallet — Building a Next-Gen Web3 Wallet (MVP)
+# SafuWallet: Self-Custodial Web3 Wallet

-Welcome to **SafuWallet**, my open-sourced build of a lightweight Web3 wallet focused on simplicity, security, and realworld use.
+**SafuWallet**, my open-sourced build of a lightweight Web3 wallet focused on simplicity, security, and realworld use.

 The idea is simple: